 Example.
 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your Shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses are equal to the Total Annual Fund Operating Expenses After Fee Waivers and Expense Assumption for the first two years and the Total Annual Fund Operating Expenses thereafter.
+The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 This example does not include brokerage commissions that investors may pay to buy and sell Shares.
 Although your actual costs may be higher or lower, your costs, based on these assumptions, would be:

-1 Year 3 Years 5 Years 10 Years \$40 \$128 \$226 \$239
+1 Year 3 Years 5 Years 10 Years \$41 \$128 \$224 \$239

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate will cause the Fund to incur additional transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, may affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 75% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 40% of the average value of its portfolio.